loonery/vim-configuration/README.md

-This repository houses a set of vim configuration settings that I use to make Vim feel a bit more like an IDE when I am working with C!
-The settings are commented and can be reconfigured as needed.
+This repository houses a set of vim configuration settings that I use to make Vim feel a bit more like an IDE when I am working with C. The settings are commented and can be reconfigured as needed.
 The colorscheme is called "everforest" : https://github.com/sainnhe/everforest.

 CODE FOLDING-----------------------------------------------------------------------------------------------------------